srinivassaitangudu/helpers1/docs/work_tools/all.runnable_repo.reference.md

   development
 - A system of makefile-like tools based on Python `invoke` package to create workflows
 - Make it easy to add our development chain to a given a "new project" (e.g., new repo such as `dev_scripts`, `sports_analytics`) by simply adding a Git sub-repo
 - Have a simple way to maintain common files across different repos in sync
 - Code and containers can be versioned and kept in sync automatically
   - Code is versioned through Git
   - Each container has a `changelog.txt` that contains the current version and the history
-  - A certain version of the code can require a certain version of the container
+  - A certain version of the code can require a certain version of the container to run properly

 # Alternative solution